Take control

 • Save one copy in a different type of storage location, such as in your email

-How do you check the safety of a QR code?
+Learn how to check the safety of a QR code

 Harmful QR codes can download software that can damage your device or access your personal information if you let them.